 Swedish parents are among the EU’s most successful in balancing work and family responsibilities.
-Female and maternal employment rates are among the highest in the EU, and child poverty is the lowest.
+Female and maternal employment rates are among the highest in the EU, and child poverty is among the lowest.
 The country’s family policy is aimed at supporting the dual-earner family model and ensuring the same rights and obligations regarding family and work for both women and men.
 Generous spending on family benefits, flexible leave and working hours for parents with young children and affordable, high-quality childcare are the main factors for success.
 The aim of the Swedish financial family policy is to contribute to improved conditions for good living standards for all families with children, increased freedom of choice and empowerment of parents.

 At 71.8% in 2012, the employment rate of women was close to that of men (75.6%) and well above the Lisbon target for female employment (60%).
 Measured at 76.8% in 2012, the employment rate of mothers of children under six is the third highest in the EU.
 At the same time, at 1.9 children per woman in 2012, the fertility rate is relatively high compared with other EU countries.